 The first reason to consider quartz for your kitchen or bathroom counters is because of its clean and sleek stylish appeal.
 This stone will match most interior decorating designs – just be mindful of color options.

 Quartz is also a man-made stone.
 This means it can have an evenly distributed pattern throughout the entire piece of quartz.
 Compare this to marble, a natural stone, which rarely has a uniform pattern.
 If consistency is important, you’ll appreciate quartz countertops.
-As we mentioned in our previous blog, what customers don’t usually know is that quartz countertops are still derived from natural stone, which makes up around 90% of the material.
+As we mentioned in our post, Quartz vs. Quartzite: What’s the Difference?, what customers don’t usually know is that quartz countertops are still derived from natural stone, which makes up around 90% of the material.

 Quartz can also be a budget-friendly option if you are looking for a more affordable way to update your countertops but still have a high-end appearance.
 Because it is easy to manufacture at a lower cost, there are several design options to choose from across a wide array of colors.